outofsync42/inline-css-color/README.md

 # About

 Inline CSS Color allows you set colors for your inline HTML style="" attributes.
-With this extension you can set the colors to match your current theme so your inline css will match your theme.
+With this extension you can set the colors to match your current theme to give your code a more unified color look.
-There is no API in the vscode extension to retrieve theme token colors so you will have to do this manually.

 # Supported Languages